mongodb/docs/source/reference/javascript.rst

 .. function:: db.getLastError()

-   :returns: The last error message as a string.
+   :returns: The last error message string.

-   In many situation MongoDB drivers and users will, attach this command to a write operation to ensure that writes succeed.
-Using This "safe mode" is ideal for many--but not all--write operations.
+   In many situation MongoDB drivers and users will follow a write operation with this command in order to ensure that the write succeeded.
+Using this "safe mode" is recommended for most write operations.

    .. seealso:: ":ref:`Replica Set Write Concern <replica-set-write-concern>`"
       and ":dbcommand:`getLastError`."